leadership

 To serve as division director, they must have served at least six consecutive months as a member of a district council.
 The division director may be re-elected to one succeeding term.

-For more information refer to the District Leadership Handbook.
+For more information, refer to the District Leadership Handbook.

 Area Director

 An Area Director provides District contact, support, and assistance to the clubs in an Area (typically 4-6 Clubs).
-An Area Director term is one year (July 1st to June 30th).
-This role will provide you a great opportunity to hone your leadership and communication skills.
+An Area Director’s term is one year (July 1st to June 30th).
+This role will provide you with a great opportunity to hone your leadership and communication skills.
 They serve as the direct liaison between the district and the clubs.
 The District Administrative Bylaws provide for the selection of area directors either by appointment by the district director or by election by the area councils.

 Toastmasters International recommends that district directors appoint area directors.

-Area directors conduct club visits twice a year within their respective areas to understand and support club needs.
+Area Directors conduct club visits twice a year within their respective areas to understand and support club needs.
 In turn, these visits help district leaders understand how to support and meet the needs of each club.
 It is important that area directors have the support they need to serve clubs.
 The success of the district depends on it.

-Area directors are eligible for re-election or re-appointment for one succeeding term only.
+Area Directors are eligible for re-election or re-appointment for one succeeding term only.
 Ideally, area directors have served as members of a district council.

 For more information refer to the District Leadership Handbook and for information on Area Directors Club Visit Reports.